codercamp2/MEXC-Futures-API--Hacked-Working-Code/README.md

 # 🌟 MEXC-Futures-API -- Hacked 100% working code

 "Maintenance Issue" - This is a big lie by MEXC.
 They just want to restrict retail traders.
-The below code is 100% safe.
 It uses advanced cryptography techniques to bypass API restrictions.

 The code also works to unlock all Spot pairs including BTC_USDT